Crafting-Computer/sim-lang/README.md

 # Create a Computer from Scratch Using Sim

+> See this tutorial with full features in [GitBook](https://kevinli.gitbook.io/create-a-computer-from-scratch)

 ### What is Sim?

 Sim aims to make circuit design as simple and fun as possible by using intuitive interfaces and powerful abstractions.